wpilibsuite/frc-docs/source/docs/networking/networking-introduction/ip-configurations.rst

 IP Configurations
 =================

-.. note:: This document describes the IP configuration used at events, both on the fields and in the pits, potential issues and workaround configurations.
+This document describes the IP configuration used at events, both on the fields and in the pits, potential issues and workaround configurations.

+.. note:: Static IP may be necessary for devices such as co-processors, where fixed addresses may be necessary.
+Devices such as the roboRIO and Driver Station should remain in a DHCP configuration

 TE.AM IP Notation
 -----------------